Pillars of fire and cloud: Traditional interpretations

 Christian commentators have generally considered that the narrative describes not two pillars (one of cloud and one of fire), but a single pillar which changes its appearance by day or by night.
 Carl Friedrich Keil, for example, wrote: "[W]e have to imagine the cloud as the covering of the fire, so that by day it appeared as a dark cloud in contrast with the light of the sun, but by night as a fiery splendour."
-As evidence for this, Keil cites Exodus 40:38, which he interprets to mean that the fire was in the cloud (a rendering followed by most modern translations).
+As evidence for this, Keil cites Exodus 40:38, and interprets that the fire was in the cloud (a rendering followed by most modern translations).
 He also points to Exodus 14:20, which suggests that the cloud had a bright side and a dark side, being able to simultaneously illuminate the Israelite camp while spreading darkness over the Egyptians.
 This point is explicitly stated in an ancient Jewish version of the text, Targum Pseudo-Jonathan, which reads: "a cloud, one half of which was light and one half darkness."

 On the other hand, the medieval Jewish commentator Nachmanides held that there were two pillars, and that in the passage under discussion, the pillar of cloud interposed itself between the pillar of fire and the Egyptian army, thus preventing the light of the fire from reaching them.
 Rashi, likewise, believed that there were two pillars, writing that "before one set, the other rose".

 Another interpretative tradition centers on the idea that an angel may have been concealed within the cloud.
 James Kugel sees the basis of this tradition in the fact that in several places (for example, in Exodus 23), the Bible suggests that the Israelites were led out of Egypt by an angel, but no actual manifestations of this angel are described.
 Therefore, commentators such as Philo have located the angel within the cloud.
 Kugel also suggests that early commentators identified the angel with the personification of Wisdom, who is said in Sirach 24 to have her throne in a pillar of cloud, and in Wisdom 10 to have guided the Israelites, being a shelter to them by day, and a "starry flame" by night.
 The divine presence within the cloud has also been connected with the Shekhinah.

 Louis Ginzberg's Legends of the Jews records a tradition that the cloud entirely surrounded the Israelites, and "shed sunlight by day and moonlight by night, so that Israel ... might distinguish between night and day".
 It also states that within the cloud were the Hebrew letters Yod and He (the first two letters of YHWH), which moved about ceaselessly above the camp, only coming to a standstill on the Sabbath.

 Another Jewish legend claims that as the cloud travelled ahead of the Israelites, it would flatten hills and raise up valleys, creating a level path.